mohoyt/lagom/firmware/lagom/readme.md

 Lagom is an easy to build 65%ish keyboard using only through hole components.
 It uses a separate microcontroller (like the Pro Micro or Elite C) to enable flexibility in connectivity and to further simplify the soldering experience (no more tricksy USB ports).

 * Keyboard Maintainer: [mohoyt](https://github.com/mohoyt)
-* Hardware Supported: litl, Pro Micro, Elite-C, Puchi-C, Nice!Nano
+* Hardware Supported: lagom, Pro Micro, Elite-C, Puchi-C, Nice!Nano and more...
 * Hardware Availability: [GitHub](https://github.com/mohoyt/lagom)

 Make example for this keyboard (after setting up your build environment):